SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/C - Perceptron.md

 - At a higher learning rate, the number of epochs required for convergence decreases but the convergence may not be stable.
 A higher learning rate is possible with GD.
 - The time for one add/multiply computation is less when patterns are trained in a batch.
 Usually, time for a weight update versus batch size takes a U-shape curve.
 - The optimal learning rate is the largest rate at which learning does not diverge.
 The optimum learning speed depends on the *learning rate* & *batch size*.
-- In practice, *mini-batch SGD* is used.
+- In practice, *mini-batch GD* is used.

 ## Limitations of Perceptrons